Michael Theo: Brisbane Roar

 On 14 March 2010, Theoklitos signed with the Brisbane Roar on a three-year deal.
 He made his debut in round one of the A league season against Gold Coast United, in a 0–0 draw.

 Theoklitos registered a second clean sheet against Sydney FC in round two.

 Following the 3–0 loss to Melbourne Victory, Theoklitos had gone 876 minutes without conceding a goal, setting a new record for the most minutes without conceding a goal in an Australian League—beating former recordholder Jeff Olver's record of 790 minutes.
 Theoklitos won the Goalkeeper of the Year award for the 2010/11 A-League season.

 Prior to the 2014/15 season, Theo sustained a wrist injury in pre-season training which ruled him out for half of the season.
 Theo returned after the January Asian Cup break with a 3–2 home win against the Wellington Phoenix, despite conceding a foolish goal which was credited to Kenny Cunningham.
 Theo went on to play 3 more matches that season, keeping a clean sheet against the Central Coast Mariners, before injuring his quad muscle.

 On 27 March 2018, it was announced that Theo's contract with the Roar would not be renewed after the 2017–18 A-League.

-International career

-Although selected by Australia on two occasions, Theoklitos has yet to make an appearance for the Socceroos.
-Of Greek ancestry, he has also received interest from Greece's national association, but so far has only featured for Australia.